randomseed-io/bankster/README.md

 * **Tagged literals** for currencies and monetary amounts.
 * **Data readers** for currencies and monetary amounts expressed with EDN.
 * Customizable currency and money **formatting** with **locale support**.
+* **JSON and EDN serialization** with per-format protocols, minimal/full representations, and Cheshire integration.

 ## Contracts